 I recently tackled the Water Treatment reverse engineering challenge from the CyberSCI Regionals 2025-26.
 The challenge involves a legacy 16-bit MS-DOS executable (wt.exe) and consists of three flags.

 I managed to solve the first flag during the hackathon and the second one afterwards.
-This post details how I cracked the password to get the “Access Granted” message.
+This post details how I cracked the password to get access to the menu page.

 Here is how I went from raw assembly to a successful crack using Ghidra and Python.